types of NZ qrops

-However, the different types of New Zealand QROPS still offer a significant amount more choice than simply KiwiSaver schemes.
-Broadly speaking the types of New Zealand QROPS schemes can be sub-classified into three categories:
+The different types of New Zealand QROPS offer a significant amount of choice and it is not a case of one-size fits all.
+Broadly speaking there are three types of New Zealand QROPS schemes:

 It is important to understand the differences between these types of schemes as well as the differences between the Trust Deeds of the schemes in each category in order to determine which is going to meet your needs best.